aces/Loris/modules/publication/README.md

-- `publication_view`: grants the user access to viewing the module and pending or approved project proposals, as well as downloading publication media which may be included in the proposals
+- `publication_view`: grants the user access to viewing the module and pending or approved project proposals, as well as downloading publication media which may be included in the proposals.
-- `publication_propose`: grants the user access to proposing their research projects and uploading relevant publication media
+- `publication_propose`: grants the user access to proposing their research projects and uploading relevant publication media.
 - `publication_approve`: grants the user access to reviewing (accepting or rejecting) project proposals.

 ## Configurations

 - `publication_uploads`: This configuration determines the directory where file uploads get stored.
-By default, this directory will be `/data/publication_uploads/` but is not automatically created.
+By default, this directory will be `/data/publication_uploads/` but it is not automatically created.

 ## Interactions with LORIS